syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 2. Enter a name for the pipeline, e.g. `todo-app-pipeline`
 3. Select _Pipeline_ from the _Select item type_ dropdown
 4. Click _OK_
-5. In the _Pipeline_ section, paste the contents of the [Jenkinsfile](https://raw.githubusercontent.com/syntasso/sample-golang-app/main/ci/Jenkinsfile) in the _Script_ field
+5. Scroll to the _Pipeline_ section
+6. Paste the contents of the [Jenkinsfile](https://raw.githubusercontent.com/syntasso/sample-golang-app/main/ci/Jenkinsfile) in the _Script_ field
-6. Click _Save_
+7. Click _Save_
-7. Click _Build Now_ in the left menu
+8. Click _Build Now_ in the left menu
-8. Click on the running build
+9. Click on the running build
-9. Click _Console Output_ to see the pipeline progress
+10. Click _Console Output_ to see the pipeline progress

 </details>